Problems We Found With Buffalo Drinking WaterRSS

 Chromium 6 In Buffalo Drinking Water

 Chromium 6 is a highly toxic metal not regulated by the EPA.
-The city of Buffalo’s tap water recently averaged 70 parts per trillion for chromium 6, with samples ranging up to 90 ppt.
-These levels are 3.5 times higher than the concentration determined to have a negligible impact on cancer risk.
+The city of Buffalo’s tap water recently averaged 100 parts per trillion for chromium 6.
+These levels are 4 times higher than the concentration determined to have a negligible impact on cancer risk.

 Use Of Chlorine In Buffalo Tap Water

 Like many cities in the United States, Buffalo adds chlorine to its drinking and tap water supply to keep consumers safe from waterborne illness.
 While not considered overtly harmful, many people find that when they remove the chlorine from their tap water, they notice an improvement in taste and odor.
 When you choose to filter your tap water, we believe you will notice an immediate taste enhancement.

 Still Have Questions About Buffalo’s Tap Water?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
 The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Buffalo tap water, but all of our home water filtration systems provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).

 If you’re interested in learning more about water filters that have been optimized for Buffalo tap water, feel free to visit www.hydroviv.com, reach out by email ([email protected]) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.